Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

 In the case of a grazing collision, we expect the maximum density in the interaction layer to be $\rhoint = {10}^5 \gcms$, much too low for ignition.
-In this case, the WDs have only slightly deformed, but showed no significant interactions, and in particular we observe no Carbon ignition.
+In this case, the WDs were only slightly deformed but showed no significant interactions, and in particular, we observed no Carbon ignition.